doeixd/effectively/README.md

 ### Guaranteed Resource Cleanup

 Never leak resources again with the `bracket` pattern, which ensures a `release` function is always called, even if the `use` function throws an error.
+For detailed resource management patterns, see the [Bracket Resource Management Guide](docs/bracket-resource-management.md).

 ```typescript
 const processFile = bracket({